TIGER-AI-Lab/MEGA-Bench/README.md

 export ANTHROPIC_API_KEY=<your_anthropic_api_key>
 ```

-Example commands for running evaluation with GPT-4o (0513) or Claude-3.5-Sonnet on the Core subset, using multiprocessing with 2 subprocesses:
+Example commands for running evaluation with GPT-4o (0513) or Claude-3.5-Sonnet on the **Core subset**, using multiprocessing with 2 subprocesses:

 ```bash
 cd megabench